Jack-Gitter/tunes/README.md

 ```
 * Fill out respective environment variables for the application

-* Start Application With Dependencies (Redis & Docker) and Run Migrations
+* Start Application With Dependencies (Redis & Docker) and Run Database Migrations
 ```
 Make docker-start
 ```

+Its that easy 😎

 * PgAdmin is located at `http(s)://${your_host}:${your_pgadmin_port}`
 * RedisUI is located at `http(s)://${your_host}:${your_redis_port}`